Everything You Ever Wanted To Know About Bass Tuners

 Materials

-Or, if you want a set of tuning machines that are even more high-tech, how about carbon fibre, such as the GB-530T Carbon Fiber Tuning Pegs for Bass Gear ratio 1:26 from Guyker?
+Or, if you want a set of bass tuning machines that are even more high-tech, how about carbon fibre, such as the GB-530T Carbon Fiber Tuning Pegs for Bass Gear ratio 1:26 from Guyker?
 These high-quality bass tuners are super strong, ultra-lightweight, and look fantastic!

 Finishes